-Loans and receivables are non-derivative financial assets with fixed or determinable payments.
-They are included in current assets, except for maturities greater than twelve months after the balance sheet.
-These are classified as non-current assets.
-The company's loans and receivables comprise "trade and other receivables" and "cash and cash equivalents".
-They are measured initially on recognition at fair value and subsequently at amortised cost.
+Loans and receivables are non-derivative financial assets with fixed or determinable payment streams, which are not quoted in an active market..
+They are recognised in current assets, except for receivables maturing more than twelve months after the reporting date, which are classified as non-current assets.